SpinalHDL/SpinalDoc/spinal/core/blackbox.md

 permalink: /spinal/core/blackbox/
 ---

+## Description
+A blackbox allows the user to integrate an existing VHDL/Verilog component into the design by just specifying the interfaces.
+It's up to the simulator or synthesizer to do the elaboration correctly.

 ## Instanciate VHDL and Verilog IP inside Spinal
- In some cases, it could be usefull to instanciate a VHDL or a Verilog component into a SpinalHDL design.
-To do that, you need to define BlackBox which is like a Component, but its internal implementation should be provided by a separate VHDL/Verilog file to the simulator/synthesis tool.

- The example below instanciate a VHDL or a Verilog RAM into a SpinalHDL design.
+ The example below instanciates a VHDL or a Verilog RAM into a SpinalHDL design.

 ```scala
 // Define a Ram as a BlackBox